demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_0_passive.md

   6. Filter the output from `curl` to print only lines containing both ATOM and CA: `curl http://www.rcsb.org/pdb/files/2CBA.pdb  | grep "ATOM" | grep "CA"`.
 If you had the file, you could `grep` directly, `grep "ATOM" 2CBA.pdb | grep "CA" 2CBA.pdb`

   As long as you have a username and password on another accessible machine (e.g. cluster.earlham.edu), you can use a secure shell login to get into that computer!!
   1. Find your username and password and then login to cluster.earlham.edu from your terminal: `ssh username@cluster.earlham.edu`
-  2. Use `ls` and `cd` to walk around the File System; you should notice that it is different... it is a different computer!! egatz.
+  2. Use `ls` and `cd` to walk around the File System on this machine; you should notice that it is different... it is a different computer!!
+There will likely be a different name on your commandline to remind you that this is a different computer.
+  3. Use a web-browser to log into the [Earlham JupyterHub] (https://jupyter.cluster.earlham.edu).
+Use the "new" button toward the upper right to open a terminal.
+You now have a terminal through the JupyterHub!
+Are you on the same computer as you logged in via step 1? ... (hint.
+NO!).